 Simply rinse the wound with clear water.
 Keep away from soap and rubbing the wound with alcohol, as this can be pretty irritating.
 If you are not able to remove the remaining debris or dirt using sterilized tweezers, see a doctor for help.
-Keep in mind that cleaning your wound reduces the chances of infection and scaring.
+Keep in mind that cleaning your wound reduces the chances of infection and scarring.

-5. Use silicone gel bandages or hydogel sheets
+5. Do silicone gel sheets really work?

-This is very important.
+Taking care of the wound is very important.
 You need to change the wound dressing daily.
 Carefully clean the area using a mild soap every time you change the dressing and check for any signs that may indicate infection.

-It’s also important to note that even the best cared injuries can sometimes develop an infection.
+It’s also important to note that even the best-cared injuries can sometimes develop an infection.
 See a doctor immediately, if you notice any signs of an infection.
 He or she may recommend a topical or oral antibiotic to help manage the infection.

 Some signs of potential infection may include swelling or redness in the wounded area, red streaks protruding from the area of injury, warm skin, fluid such as pus accumulating under the skin, or near the wound (which may sometimes ooze out).
 There can also be an odor coming from the wound, unusual tenderness or throbbing in the area, and having a fever or chills.

-Be sure to cover the wounded area from sun with bandages, clothing or a sunscreen, when you are going out.
+Be sure to cover the wounded area from sun with bandages, clothing, or a sunscreen, when you are going out.
 This is because direct sunlight exposes your wound to the harmful ultraviolet rays, which can slow down the healing process.

 UV rays can also cause discoloration of the healing tissues by stimulating the cells that activate skin pigmentation causing the scar to become darker and more noticeable.

-8. Avoid vitamin E
+8. Does vitamin E reduce scarring?